Ethsnarks/ethsnarks-jsnark/README.md

 This repository provides an example of integrating [jsnark](https://github.com/akosba/jsnark) circuits with [EthSnarks](http://github.com/HarryR/ethsnarks).
 It allows you to construct circuits using jsnark and [xjsnark](https://github.com/akosba/xjsnark) which can be proven on Ethereum.

+Checkout this repository into the same parent directory that contains `ethsnarks`:

+ * project-root
+   * ethsnarks
+   * ethsnarks-jsnark

 ## How it Works